petrstepanov/ubuntu-scripts/README.md

 ## Install CERN ROOT

 Install all requires prerequisites and comple latest CERN ROOT libraries on your Ubuntu-based linux.
 Script will also set up your environment variables.
-Open your terminal and paste following code.
+Open your terminal and execute following lines:

 ```
 mkdir -p ~/Downloads && cd ~/Downloads